FlagOpen/FlagEmbedding/LM_Cocktail/README.md

 pip install -U LM_Cocktail
 ```

+There are two key functions in LM-Cocktail:

 ### 1. Mix models

+`mix_models` can merge models based on the given merging weights.
-#### 1.1.
-Mix fine-tuned model and base model
+An example is merging the fine-tuned model and

-Mix the fine-tuned model and the base model to avoid Catastrophic Forgetting after fine-tuning:
+the base model to mitigate Catastrophic Forgetting after fine-tuning:

 ```python
 from LM_Cocktail import mix_models, mix_models_with_data